French Court To Issue Verdict Over 2018 Christmas Market Attack - UrduPoint

 The prosecution recommended acquitting the fourth defendant, Stephane B, conceding that he was not present when his brother put Mondjehi and Chekatt in contact with the gun seller.

-His lawyer, Amandine Sbidian, said the courts must "recognise they made a mistake".
+His lawyer, Amandine Sbidian, said the justice system must "recognise it made a mistake".

-Among recent terror trials, a Paris court in December 2022 convicted all eight suspects over a 2016 truck attack in the Mediterranean city of Nice, which left 86 dead, including the driver.

-In the highest-profile case, 20 defendants were convicted in June 2022 over their roles in the November 2015 attack in the French capital, when 130 people were killed.

 Recent Stories